Pierre-Sassoulas/django-hreflang/README.rst

 Django hreflang
 ---------------------------------

-Generate the hreflang html header lines when using i18n urls
+Providing hreflang information for your website is recommended by Google.
+If you are using i18n urls, this Django app can add this hreflang information automatically in one of several ways.

+For more information about hreflang, have a look at https://support.google.com/webmasters/answer/189077?hl=en

 Installation & Configuration:
 -----------------------------

-- This assumes that you are using internationalization for your URL patterns, as described at https://docs.djangoproject.com/en/1.7/topics/i18n/translation/#module-django.conf.urls.i18n
+This assumes that you are using internationalization for your URL patterns, as described at https://docs.djangoproject.com/en/1.7/topics/i18n/translation/#module-django.conf.urls.i18n

+You may need to take zero or one of these steps:

 - If you want to use the html tag, add ``hreflang`` to your ``INSTALLED_APPS``
 - If you want to use the middleware, add ``hreflang.AddHreflangToResponse`` to your ``MIDDLEWARE_CLASSES``